 The Programme has laid the foundations of solidly built procedures for the systematic collection of data regarding various aspects of its academic unit.
-These procedures incorporate information about the teaching methods and skills, the content, the difficulty and the usefulness of the available courses, academic staff's research projects, the students' satisfaction with their programme, on whether and how new technologies were used, the availability of electronic and printed resources, the students' further progression, employability, the career development of graduates, the facilities, and the equipment.
+These procedures incorporate information about the teaching methods and skills, the content, the difficulty and the usefulness of the available courses, the students' satisfaction with their programme, on whether and how new technologies were used, the availability of electronic and printed resources, the students' further progression, employability, and the career development of graduates.
 The collection of data occurs at different and multiple levels within the Programme to ensure a more extensive coverage.
-This whole procedure is conducted entirely by the administrative staff and the results of the collected data are sent to MODIP for further processing in relation to indicators of quality in terms of teaching staff, facilities, and research in this Programme.